Closet America is expanding its manufacturing capabilities and adding a new showroom after increasing its floorspace four-fold.

 They also added 11,000 square feet of office and showroom space, and consolidated all offices, workspaces and collaborative areas in this location for the company’s 90 plus employees.

 On the shop floor, Closet America added a dovetail drawer cell, nested-based router, and plans to purchase a second edgebander.
 The closet maker also added six packout sections for outgoing jobs, and took advantage of the additional space to streamline workflow.
-“It’s made our flow easier, and it allows us to add equipment and capabilities.
+“It’s made our flow easier, and it allows us to add equipment and capabilities," Skip LaBella said.

 Closet America had the opportunity to increase shop space from 6,000 to 24,000 square feet with the expansion.